esrrhs/pingtunnel/README_EN.md

 #### Router use
 refer to the use of [yellowsocks](https://github.com/esrrhs/yellowsocks)
 #### Mobile phone use
-It is recommended to use other protocols, such as ss client-> pingtunnel client-> pingtunnel server-> ss server
+It is recommended to use other protocols, such as phone client-> pingtunnel client-> pingtunnel server-> phone server

 # Usage
     By forging ping, the tcp/udp/sock5 traffic is forwarded to the destination server through the remote server.
 Used to break certain operators to block TCP/UDP traffic.